Jonayet10/Beyblade-CLI-Database/README.md

 and enter your password accordingly, assuming root is the username being used to log into the MySQL database server and 'mysql' is the command-line client.

+(Note: Deleting a databse with DROP DATABASE beybladedb also deletes all routinres, procedures, etc. associated with it)

 Create and use database in the MySQL command-line interface:

     mysql> SET GLOBAL local_infile = TRUE;